Quality Assurance System

-The external dimension of quality assurance is completed through two inter-linked processes: an annual reporting system known as the Annual Institutional Quality Report (AIQR), and a cyclical system of institutional review.
-AIQRs are submitted to QQI through an online facility, and the reports for each institution are published.
-A summary of the AIQRs, covering all of the publicly regulated higher education institutions, is all also published annually.
-The 2017 report is available here.
+The external dimension of quality assurance is completed through two inter-linked processes: an annual reporting system known as the Annual Quality Review and a cyclical system of institutional review.
+AQRs are submitted to QQI through an online facility, and the reports for each institution are published.
+A summary of the AQRs, covering all of the publicly regulated higher education institutions, is all also published annually.

-A new cycle of institutional reviews, known as CINNTE, commenced in 2017.
+The current cycle of institutional reviews, known as CINNTE, commenced in 2017.
 A cyclical review handbook for Institutes of Technology and designated awarding bodies (including DIT) have been published.
-The terms of reference for Cinnte reviews of the Institutes of Technology and the designated awarding bodies (including DIT) are also published.
+The terms of reference for Cinnte reviews of the Institutes of Technology and Designated Awarding Bodies are also published.
 An addendum for Technological Universities has been developed.

 Providers with delegated authority are awarding bodies that make their own awards within the scope of the authority delegated by QQI under the Qualifications and Quality Assurance (Education and Training) Act 2012.
-Thirteen of the fourteen Institutes of Technology currently operate under this legislative arrangement, through which they are enabled to establish their own award brands, and exercise autonomy in establishing programmes leading to these awards.
+Until 2019, thirteen of the (then) fourteen Institutes of Technology operated under this legislative arrangement, through which they were enabled to establish their own award brands, and to exercise autonomy in establishing programmes leading to these awards.
 The Quality and Qualfications (Education and Training) (Amendment) Act 2019 established Institutes of Technology as automonous Designated Awarding Bodies up to NFQ Level 9, i.e., for all awards other than Doctoral Awards.
 Technological Universities are Designated Awarding Bodies for all awards up to NFQ Level 10, i.e., including Docotral Awards.

 QQI has published general Criteria and Procedures relating to Delegation of Authority that set out the parameters under which it is granted.
 Also relevant are QQI's Policy and Criteria for the Delegation of Authority to the Institutes of Technology to make Higher Education and Training Awards (including Joint Awards).THEA has developed and published two sectoral protocols concerning delegated authority in the Technological HIgher Education sector.
 They relate specifically to Level 9 Research Programmes and Programmes leading to Joint Awards.